Qualytics/userguide/docs/tags/what-is-a-tag.md

 # What is a Tag?

 * `Tags` in our system allow users to categorize and organize entities effectively, while also providing the ability to assign weights for prioritization.
-They can drive notifications and downstream workflows, and users can configure tags, associate notifications based on tags, and associate tags to specific properties.
+They can drive notifications and downstream workflows, and users can configure tags, associate notifications based on `Tags`, and associate tags to specific properties.

-#### Key Points
+### Key Points

 * **Versatile Labeling**